-National Clinical Audit

-Actions

-Diabetes (Royal College of Paediatrics and Child Health (RCPCH) National Paediatric Diabetes Audit)

-Data collection for the Audit continues to improve through the use of the "TWINKLE" system (Diabetes specific data collection software) for data entry.
-Twinkle enables automated data capture and reporting for the Best Practice Tariff (BPT).

-Improvements delivered are as follows;

-- Adopted a whole team approach to service improvement following a team away day. - A focus group was organised to allow our children and families to help in the service redesign. - Monthly data review introduced as part of departmental governance meeting. - Redesigned patient education package from diagnosis. - Information prescription for use in clinic. - Further improved patient education through new website and Twitter. - Reduced the median HbA1c by 4 mmol/mol over two years. - Increased compliance with seven key health checks from 17% to 59% over two years (national mean currently 50%). - Improved psychology screening at clinic from 15% to 89%.

-The team will continue to work towards further lowering the overall median HbA1c and will develop and implement structured rolling education plans for established patients.

-Epilepsy 12 (RCPH National Audit of Seizures and Epilepsies in Children and Young People)
+100 100 • • National Clinical Audit Actions Health (RCPCH) National Paediatric Diabetes Audit) automated data capture and reporting for the Best Practice Tariff (BPT).
+Improvements delivered are as follows; Adopted a whole team approach to service improvement following a team away day.
+A focus group was organised to allow our children and families to help in the service redesign.
+Monthly data review introduced as part of departmental governance meeting.
+Redesigned patient education package from diagnosis.
+Information prescription for use in clinic.
+Further improved patient education through new website and Twitter Reduced the median HbA1c by 4 mmol/mol over 2 years Increased compliance with 7 key health checks from 17% to 59% over 2 years.
+(National mean currently 50%) Improved psychology screening at clinic from 15% to 89%.
+The team will continue to work towards further lowering the overall median HbA1c and will develop and implement structured rolling education plans for established patients Epilepsy 12 (RCPH National audit of seizures and epilepsies in children and young people) Organisational Audit for 2018 Completed.
+Prospective Data Collection for the Epilepsy 12 audit is on-going for 2019/2020.
+Use of Fresh Frozen Plasma and Cryoprecipitate in neonates and children (National Comparative Audit of Blood Transfusion programme) We currently have reviewed an interim report for the Fresh and Frozen Plasma audit.

-Organisational audit for 2018 completed.

-Prospective data collection for the Epilepsy 12 Audit is on-going for 2019/2020.

-Use of Fresh Frozen Plasma and Cryoprecipitate in Neonates and Children (National Comparative Audit of Blood Transfusion Programme)

-We currently have reviewed an interim report for the Fresh and Frozen Plasma Audit.
 On the whole we are compliant.
-This report only looks at the prophylactic use of fresh and frozen plasma and cryoprecipitate.
+This report only looks at the prophylactic use of Fresh and Frozen Plasma and Cryoprecipitate.
 A report on the management of bleeding is due to be published in Spring 2019.

-UK Cystic Fibrosis Registry Cystic Fibrosis Trust

-The Annual Report allows us to compare our clinical outcomes to those of our peers and identify areas for improvement.
-We have achieved 100% compliance with the UK CF Registry Data here at Alder Hey and for our Network.
+UK Cystic Fibrosis Registry Cystic Fibrosis Trust The Annual report allows us to compare our clinical outcomes to those of our peers and identify areas for improvement.
+We have achieved 100% compliance with the UK CF Registry data here at Alder Hey and for our Network.

-2.2.4 Actions Arising from Local Clinical Audits
+2.2.4 Actions arising from Local Clinical Audits